hoangquochung1110/py-data-analysis-visualization/README.md

 3. zip(*pairs) then unzips the list of pairs into two lists.

 ![image](https://user-images.githubusercontent.com/40592382/54732892-e63fe400-4bc8-11e9-900a-bd5cf1f6ae4e.png)

-Visited wikipedia and just found some key interesting facts:
+Visited wikipedia and just found some key interesting facts

 It can be seen that Obama's donations outnumbered McCain's, especially the period of time around the end of 2008.
 A further detailed look shows that there are two spike in the plot, in August 2008 and October 2008.
 In August that year, Democratic National Convention took place and the Democratic Party nominated Barack Obama as their presidential candidate.
 In October, Obama and McCain had their second and third presidential debate.
 In additons, Obama's 30-minute presidential campaign advertising was broadcast in prime-time over several networks